You’ve been thinking about sharing curated content on your website.

 - Improve user experience.
 It bears repeating that you should only display high-quality sources in your feed.
 It’s a significant factor in improving the experience for your visitors.

 - Build relationships.
 If other bloggers like your work, they may be interested in promoting it.
 You both benefit!

 - Increase your search engine ranking.
-Increasing the number of backlinks to your site amps up your SEO.
+You are increasing the number of backlinks to your site, therefore amping up your SEO.